Louise Harnby | Crime Fiction and Thriller Editor

 4 Comments

-Just becoming editors doesn’t bestow special privileges upon us that are not available to other types of working people.
-Being editors doesn’t mean we’re entitled to be commissioned.
+Just becoming editors or proofreaders doesn’t bestow special privileges upon us that are not available to other types of working people.
+It doesn’t mean we’re entitled to be commissioned.
 Nor does it mean that we’re entitled to earn what we’d like to earn.

 Picture